dash1291/new-blog/docs/about.md

 I'm Ashish and I'm a CS undergraduate student in Delhi, India.
 I love programming, especially for the web.
 Also, I love listening to alternative music and I love to think.

 Get in touch with me if you have something to say.
 You can email me directly <mailto:ashish.dubey91@gmail.com>.
 I tweet occassionaly as [@dash1291](https://twitter.com/dash1291).
-I also have a [GitHub profile](https://github.com/dash1291), incase you want to checkout my code or message me there.
+I also have a [GitHub profile](https://github.com/dash1291), incase you want to checkout my code.

 <h2 id="aboutsite">About this site</h2>